Today, more than half of searches take place on mobile devices rather than a desktop computer.

 Webmasters took various approaches to this.
 Some cut the mobile content while others hide it behind JavaScript, requiring a user to take action to see it.

 While there has been a lot of discussion on the approach to mobile content, Google itself has suggested that it's okay to hide content using a Read More button.
-This strategy supports the user experience and is not recommended for desktop since expandable content makes most sense on a smaller mobile device.
+This strategy supports the user experience and is not recommended for desktop since expandable content makes the most sense on a smaller mobile device.

-It's important, however, that you maintain your mobile page to contain all content you want to use to convince Google of its authority.
+It's important, however, that you maintain your mobile page to contain all the content you want to use to convince Google of its authority.
 Re-design the content for the mobile experience so that a mobile user can learn the same information as if they were using a desktop.

 This may involve re-ordering the information, but try not and simply cut out sections that bear importance.

+In the age of mobile-first, it's important to consider the differences in search behavior between desktop and mobile.
 This is because Google interprets each user's likely intent through micro-moments that impact how the SERP is constructed and the types of content that will appear.

 If the search engine believes the user wants to find a restaurant, the local 3-pack will appear.
 If the user expresses an I-want-to-know micro-moment, then a Google Quick answer will appear.